C-Ville Weekly

-The C-Ville Weekly is an alternative weekly newspaper distributed around Charlottesville, Virginia.
+C-VILLE Weekly is an alternative weekly newspaper distributed around Charlottesville, Virginia.
 Dubbing itself "Charlottesville's News & Arts Weekly," in 2001, the newspaper made over $100,000 in profits.

-In 2013 C-ville Weekly and other local newspaper Charlottesville Tomorrow entered a content sharing agreement with intent to improve journalism on education.
+In 2013 C-VILLE Weekly and other local news outlet Charlottesville Tomorrow entered a content sharing agreement with intent to improve journalism on education.

 In June 2020 the newspaper laid off staff.
 The remaining journalism team was two reporters, a part-time editor, and a budget to hire a copy editor as needed.

 History

 Hawes Spencer and Bill Chapman founded the paper as a bi-weekly in 1989.

-In January 2002 newspaper owners Bill Chapman and Rob Jiranek dismissed Hawes Spencer as editor of C-Ville Weekly.
-In response Spencer and some other C-ville Weekly staff founded competing newspaper, The Hook.
+In January 2002 newspaper owners Bill Chapman and Rob Jiranek dismissed Hawes Spencer as editor of C-VILLE Weekly.
+In response Spencer and some other C-VILLE Weekly staff founded competing newspaper, The Hook.
 Cathryn Harding became editor in January 2002.

-In 2011 the parent companies which owned C-ville Weekly and the Hook merged, re-uniting publications which had common origins.
+In 2011 the parent companies that owned C-VILLE Weekly and the Hook merged, re-uniting publications which had common origins.

-In 2018 the arts and living reporter for Cville Weekly remarked that after the 2017 Unite the Right rally, there was more community support for journalism on local people of color.
+In 2018 the arts and living reporter for C-VILLE Weekly remarked that after the 2017 Unite the Right rally, there was more community support for journalism on local people of color.